ronkok/Temml/docs/administration.md

 **Asana** and **Libertinus** have some of the same rendering problems as Cambria Math, although Asana does contain its own roundhand glyphs.

 **NotoSans Math** is a sans-serif math font from Google.
+I think it comes bundled with Android.
 Chromium fails to stretch extensible arrows in this font.
-It’s a big file to ship.
-Otherwise, it is a pretty solid effort.
-`Temml.woff2` is not needed.

-**FiraMath** is a sans-serif font similar to NotoSans.
-FiraMath’s advantage over NotoSans is that [Mathematical OpenType Fonts][] has a `woff2` version that is _much_ smaller than NotoSans’s `ttf` file.

 Several other math fonts exist and you can try them out at Frédéric Wang’s [Mathematical OpenType Fonts][].